University of New Haven Professor Producing Documentary For PBS on High Infant, Maternal Mortality Rates in U.S.

 "The story will examine why the United States has one of the worst infant and maternal mortality rates in the developed world.
 While there is a racial difference in the outcomes, the major problem is the lack of prenatal care for low-income women in urban and rural areas."

-Richard Wormser, adjunct professor of forensic science
+Richard Wormser, adjunct faculty of forensic science

 He said birth centers run by midwives have far better outcomes than hospitals, but many communities are unwilling to underwrite them for political and economic reasons.